flapjack/flapjack.io/API.md

 ```

 <a id="get_status">&nbsp;</a>
-### GET /status/ENTITY[/CHECK]
+### GET /status[/ENTITY[/CHECK]]
-Get the status of the specified check, or for all checks of the specified entity if no check is given.
+Get the status of a specified check, or for all checks of a specified entity, or for checks on multiple entities.

 **Output JSON Format**
 ```text